jeremy-block/retro-relevance-study/public/retro-comms/assets/tutorialText/consent.md

 You will:

-1. Work with a dataset to conduct an analysis.
-2. Use a software tool to create or edit a summary of your findings.
-3. Have your interactions and feedback, both written and spoken, recorded for research purposes.
+1. Have your browser activities and written feedback recorded for research purposes.
+2. Read the notes written by the prior investigator and make an investigation plan.
+3. Use a software tool to review a **fictional mystery** (text) designed for research.
+   1. **No personal information** is included, and any resemblance to real-life characters is purely coincidental.
+4. Show your understanding of the mystery by taking a quiz.
-4. Refine summaries by editing text, selecting key phrases, and providing feedback through a survey or short interview.
+5. Rate summaries by selecting key phrases, and providing feedback through a survey.
-5. Answer some questions about your personality and habits.
+6. Answer some questions about your personality, habits, and demographics.

 Your responses will be recorded digitally, kept anonymous, and used for later analysis.
-You may withdraw from the study at any time by contacting **Eric D. Ragan**.
+You may withdraw from the study at any time by contacting **Eric D. Ragan at [eragan@ufl.edu](mailto:eragan@ufl.edu)**.

-Before starting, you will:

-- Review this information sheet and provide consent.
-- Be shown how to use the software.
-- Review a **fictional dataset** (text, tables, visualizations) designed for research.
-  - **No personal information** is included, and any resemblance to real-life characters is purely coincidental.
-- Explore the data for **15 minutes**, summarize findings, and annotate your summary.
-- Participate in a **debriefing** to discuss your experience and ask questions.

 ---